What is Pain? Causes and Types

 Causes of Pain

-Pain is an uncomfortable sensation that usually signals an injury or illness.
-Pain is the body’s way of telling you something isn’t right, this is the purpose of pain.
-It is meant to make you uncomfortable so if you are injured or sick, you will know you need to do something or stop doing something.
-Pain can be caused by many different factors anything from a bad mattress to stomach ulcers can cause chronic pain.
-While it may begin with an injury or illness, pain can develop a psychological dimension once the physical problem heals.
+Furthermore, it is meant to make you uncomfortable so if you are injured or sick, you will know you need to do something or stop doing something.
+In addition, it can be caused by many different factors anything from a bad mattress to stomach ulcers can cause chronic pain.
+While it may begin with an injury or illness, it can develop a psychological dimension once the physical problem heals.

 Many illnesses or disorders, such as flu, fibromyalgia, irritable bowel syndrome (IBS), and reproductive issues, can cause pain.
 Some people experience other symptoms with pain.
 These can include nausea, dizziness, fatigue, loss of appetite, irritability, depression, and anger.